"We may well win the Ashes, but we may very well lose a Dominion."

 writing in his newspaper column

-The 4th Test"If there was a most popular man competition promoted in Australia at the moment and Douglas Jardine constituted all three starters in it, it would be safe to wager he wouldn't fill a place."
+"If there was a most popular man competition promoted in Australia at the moment and Douglas Jardine constituted all three starters in it, it would be safe to wager he wouldn't fill a place."

 "I would sooner return from Brisbane with a pair of ducks than a pair of broken ribs."